olaknowct/nexter/README.md

 ## About

 - The project is used for educational purposes only, its part of the lesson i took from Jonas.
-- As part of my learnings and would benefit me, I've listed down here **(See features section)** all the PSEUDO Code, SUMMARY and features from this project
+- As part of my learnings and would benefit me, I've listed down some concepts/takeaway

 ## Concepts/Takeaway
 - The project uses CSS Grid as the main tool to configure all the layout, it gives the ability to define its layout easily by setting its template row and column.